AndresSern/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ###  9-print_last_digit.py

-*Write a function that prints the last digit of a number.*
+*Function that prints the last digit of a number.*

 1. Prototype: def print_last_digit(number):
 2. Returns the value of the last digit